Azure-Samples/openai-end-to-end-baseline/README.md

 1. Under Explore gallery, find "Chat with Wikipedia" and click **Clone**.

 1. Set the Folder name to `chat_wiki` and click **Clone**.

+   This copies a starter prompt flow template into your Azure Files storage account.
+This action is performed by the managed identity of the project.
+After the files are copied, then you're directed to a prompt flow editor.
+That editor experience uses your own identity for access to Azure Files.

+1. Connect the the `extract_query_from_question` prompt flow step to your Azure OpenAI model deployment.

+   - For **Connection**, select 'aoai' from the dropdown menu.
+This is your deployed Azure OpenAI instance.
+   - For **deployment_name**, select 'gpt35' from the dropdown menu.
+This is the model you've deployed in that Azure OpenAI instance.
+   - For **response_format**, select '{"type":"text"}' from the dropdown menu

+1. Also connect the the `augmented_chat` prompt flow step to your Azure OpenAI model deployment.

+   - For **Connection**, select the same 'aoai' from the dropdown menu.
+   - For **deployment_name**, select the same 'gpt35' from the dropdown menu.
+   - For **response_format**, also select '{"type":"text"}' from the dropdown menu.

+1. Work around a telemetry issue that results in an error at the point of inferencing.

+   At the time of this writing, there is a prompt flow + OpenTelemetry related [bug](https://github.com/microsoft/promptflow/issues/3751) that manifests itself after the prompt flow is deployed to a managed online endpoint.
+Proper requests to the `/score` endpoint result in an error response of `unsupported operand type(s) for +: 'NoneType' and 'NoneType'`.
+To correct that, perform the following steps.

+   1. Open the **Files** view.
+   1. Select 'requirements.txt'.
+   1. The file should be empty, add one line containing just `promptflow-tracing>=1.16.1`.
+   1. Click **Save only** and close the file.

+1. Click **Save** on the flow.

+### 3. Test the prompt flow from Azure AI Studio

+Here you'll test your flow by invoking it directly from the Azure AI Studio.
+The flow still requires you to bring compute to execute it from.
+The compute you'll use when in the portal is the default *Serverless* offering, which is only used for portal-based prompt flow experiences.
+The interactions against Azure OpenAI are performed by your identity; the bicep template has already granted your user data plane access.
+The Serverless compute is run from the managed virtual network and is beholden to the egress network rules defined.

+1. Click **Start compute session**.

+1. :clock8: Wait for that button to change to *Compute session running*.
+This may take about five minutes.

+   If you get an warning related to pip and dependency resolver, this is because of the temporary workaround you followed in the prior steps, this is safe to ignore.

+   *Do not advance until the serverless compute is running.*

+1. Click the enabled **Chat** button on the UI.

+1. Enter a question that would require grounding data through recent Wikipedia content, such as a notable current event.

+1. A grounded response to your question should appear on the UI.

 TODO Stopped here.